Composition of Editorial Council (in alphabetical order)

 His recent monographs include Sen S. Colonising, Decolonising, and Globalising Kolkata: From a Colonial to a Post-Marxist City.
 Amsterdam: Amsterdam University Press, 2017 and Patnaik S., Sen S., and Mahmoud M. S. (eds.).
 Smart Village Technology: Concepts and Developments.
 Cham: Springer, 2020.

-Larisa Stepanovna Soboleva, PhD, Dr habil (Philology), is a Russian literary critic, philologist, Professor of the Department of Philology of the Institute of Humanities and Arts of Ural Federal University.
+Larisa Stepanovna Soboleva, PhD, Dr habil (Philology), is a Russian linguist, Professor of the Department of Philology of the Ural Federal University.

 Larisa Soboleva was born on station Pospelikha of Altai District.